mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Protocol Overview

 This document introduces a mapping of the Real-time Transport Protocol (RTP) to the QUIC transport protocol.
-RTP over QUIC allows the use of QUIC streams and QUIC datagrams to transport real-time data, and thus, the QUIC implementation MUST support QUIC's datagram extension, if RTP packets should be sent over QUIC datagrams.
+RoQ allows the use of QUIC streams and QUIC datagrams to transport real-time data, and thus, the QUIC implementation MUST support QUIC's datagram extension, if RTP packets should be sent over QUIC datagrams.
 Since datagram frames cannot be fragmented,